HiveCrafted/neurobytes/_posts/2021-02-15-stoicism-intro-1.md

 ---
 layout: post
-title:  "Stoicism as a Way of Life"
+title:  "Stoicism as a Way of Life Pt.
+1"
-author: sandon
+author: sandonmaki
 categories: [ Philosophy & Religion ]
 tags: [ stoicism, philosophy, morality, mental health ]
-description: "Below we’ll explore why stoicism is considered an ideal productivity system by the highly successful entrepreneur and author Tim Ferriss.
-We’ll learn what it is, why and how it helps create changes in your life, why you might want to integrate some of its wisdom into your daily routines."
+description: "What is stoicism and how can you integrate stoicism into your daily life?"
 image: assets/images/stoicism_v3.png
-rating: 5.0
 ---

 > “If someone else handed over your body to a person whom you encountered, you’d be furious; but that you hand over your mind to anyone who comes along, so that, if he abuses you, it becomes disturbed and confused, do you feel no shame at that?” — Epictetus